Block Encoding of Sparse Matrices via Coherent Permutation: Coherent Permutation Using Multi-Controlled X Gates

-Note that one can also use SWAP gate for permuting the amplitudes when it is available as native gate in the hardware; otherwise, the SWAP gate is indeed decomposed into three CNOT gates.
+Finally, note that if available as a native gate, a SWAP operation can also be used to permute amplitudes.
+Otherwise, a SWAP gate can be decomposed into three CNOT gates.